-Of course you are not meant to drink pool water, but if you swim and splash around you can’t help but get some in your mouth.
-Just for comparison, according to the EPA drinking water is allowed a maximum TDS of 500 ppm while pool water is safe at 2,000 ppm.
+Of course you are not meant to drink pool water, but if you swim and splash around.
+Anyone can’t help but get some water in your mouth.
+Just for comparison, according to the EPA drinking water is allowed a maximum Total Dissolved Solids of 500 ppm while pool water is safe at 2,000 ppm.

-Generally the maximum TDS level for regular fresh water swimming pools is 1,000 to 2,000 ppm (parts per million) however, in the Phoenix area 2,500 ppm is the accepted norm by many pool service companies for two reasons:
+Generally the maximum Total Dissolved Solids level for regular fresh water swimming pools is 1,000 to 2,000 ppm (parts per million).
+However, in the Phoenix area 2,500 ppm is the accepted norm by many pool service companies for two reasons:

 - Due to the extreme summers, the average pool loses 8 feet of water per year through evaporation;

 1,000 to 1,500 ppm is optimum for a healthy pool.
-New pool water TDS is in the 800 ppm range, but of course, this depends on where you live in the valley.
+New pool water Total Dissolved Solids is in the 800 ppm range.
+But of course, this depends on where you live in the valley.
 Some communities have water that is over 1,000 ppm straight out of the tap!

-TDS levels rise from the chemicals you put in the water, but also from sweat, sunscreen, dirt and debris, which leave a residue in your pool that builds up over time.
-When the TDS level rises too high swimming pool water can become:
+Total Dissolved Solids levels rise from the chemicals you put in the water.
+But also from sweat, sunscreen, dirt and debris.
+Which leave a residue in your pool that builds up over time.
+When the Total Dissolved Solids level rises too high swimming pool water can become:

 have an increase in bacteria